STOR-i/Changepoints.jl/README.md

 SeedBS_return = @WBS data do_seeded=true
 ```

 We can extract estimated change points from both objects by minimising the penalised strengthened Schwartz Information Criterion (sSIC) (see references).
-Using `Kmax` as an upper bound of the number to be returned, we call this via:
+Using `Kmax=14` as an upper bound of the number to be returned, we call this via:
 ```
 seg_cost_sSIC = sSIC(data)
-Kmax = 5
+Kmax = 14
 WBS_cps = get_WBS_changepoints(seg_cost_sSIC, WBS_return, Kmax)
 changepoint_plot(data, WBS_cps[1])
 ```